Partial domain adaptation enables cross domain cell type annotation between scRNA-seq and snRNA-seq: Materials and Method

 \subsection{Shared Source and Target Classifier}

-The shared source and target classifier operates on the latent representation produced by the encoder to predict the corresponding cell type.
-It consists of two fully connected layers.
-The first layer projects the latent features into hidden units and applies a ReLU activation function to enhance non-linear feature interactions.
-The second layer maps these transformed features to seven output nodes, each representing a distinct cell type.
-This design allows the classifier to effectively translate the compact latent representation into accurate cell-type predictions while maintaining computational efficiency.
+The shared source and target classifier operates on the latent representations produced by the encoder to predict the corresponding cell type.
+It consists of a single fully connected layer that maps directly to the output nodes, with the number of nodes equal to the number of cell types in the source dataset.
+This design allows the classifier to effectively translate the compact latent representations into accurate cell-type predictions while maintaining computational efficiency.
 The same classifier structure is consistently applied across all experiments without modification.